spatie/laravel-activitylog/README.md

 return [

     /**
-     * When set to false, no activities are saved to database.
+     * When set to false, no activities will be saved to database.
      */
     'enabled' => env('ACTIVITY_LOGGER_ENABLED', true),